Wednesday, February 27, 2013

 Amongst the starters they offered, was a julienned pig stomach with a sweet and spicy chilli sauce.
 Enjoyed this but portions were really puny.

-Because we were pretty much sitting near the grill station, we could observe all the fire kissed food at work.
+Because we were pretty much sitting near the grill station, we could observe all the flame kissed food at work.
 These sticks of chicken with leeks were very well done.
 There was what we felt to be a well balanced char aroma that encapsulated the pieces of tender juicy chicken.
 I kid you not and I repeat, tender juicy chicken.
 The leeks were also aromatized from the charcoal grill and were filled with their natural sweetness.
 We had seconds.

 Otowa, reba